1031-Systems/1031_Delivery/README.md

 appear to not be functional on Windows but are rarely used with easy workarounds.

-To have a readily runnable version of the tools, download the zipped release file of your choice from https://github.com/1031-Systems/1031_Delivery/releases, navigating to the realease of your choice.
+To have a readily runnable version of the tools, download the zipped release file of your choice from https://github.com/1031-Systems/1031_Delivery/releases, navigating to the release of your choice.
 If you just want the latest release, find the one labeled Latest.
 It should be at https://github.com/1031-Systems/1031_Delivery/releases/latest.
 Look for the asset named Hauntimator_{version}.zip.